 When the protest was finally allowed to proceed by U.S. federal judge Frank Johnson on March 17, the world was watching.
 And thousands of protesters began the journey on the morning of Sunday March 21.

-Taking the route east from Selma, you cross the Pettus bridge, site of the Bloody Sunday beatings, and continue east on U.S. Highway 80, once known as the Jefferson Davis Highway, named after the Confederate President.
+For travelers starting in Selma, you cross the Edmund Pettus bridge, site of the Bloody Sunday beatings, and continue east on U.S. Highway 80, once known as the Jefferson Davis Highway, named after the Confederate President.

-Only a few miles outside of town, drivers see a sign marking the first campsite where marchers spent the night.
-It’s so close because it was late in the day that marchers – under federal protection — finally left Selma on March 21, 1965.
+Only a few miles outside of town, you’ll notice see a sign marking the first campsite where marchers spent the night.
+It’s not far from town because it wasn’t until late in the day that marchers – under the protection of federal officers and national guard troops — finally left the city.